 Violist Kazuko Matsusaka joined the Boston Symphony Orchestra in August 1991.
+She taught violin and viola at New England Conservatory's Preparatory School from 1995 through 2013.
 From 1987 to 1990 she was a member of the Pittsburgh Opera, the Pittsburgh Ballet Theatre, and the Pittsburgh New Music Ensemble.

 B.M.
 (The Hartt School), M.M.
 (SUNY/Stony Brook); studies with Charles Treger, Josef Gingold, and John Graham; performances at Yellow Barn and Yale at Norfolk music festivals; soloist with Central Massachusetts Symphony, Newton Symphony Orchestra, and Boston Pops; former faculty, NEC college, University of Pittsburgh and Westmoreland Suzuki School of Music; member, Boston Symphony Orchestra since 1991.